 About this program

 The Social Work program has been accredited since 1997 under the Council of Social Work Education (CSWE).
-Currently the program is going through reaffirmation under the new CSWE 2015 Educational Policy Accreditation Standards (EPAS).
+The program was reaccredited under the new CSWE 2015 Educational Policy Accreditation Standards (EPAS).

 The mission of the Social Work program is to integrate the values, knowledge and skills inherent to social work into an academic program that will enable multi-culturally competent bachelor's level students to engage in generalist social work practices that will meet the needs of the increasingly diverse Twin Cities communities.